dikortis/LetsTalkETC/Episodes/Episode_2.md

-little bit of a rumor mill but then he came out and confirmed on Twitter I don't know if you guys saw this he said it quote uh it's something we plan to do no time frame yet and so the Twittersphere is going nuts with that one it's it's pretty awesome what do you guys think Lane I guess you can give us your thoughts on that
+little bit of a rumor mill but then he came out and confirmed on Twitter I don't know if you guys saw this he said it quote it's something we plan to do no time frame yet and so the Twittersphere is going nuts with that one it's pretty awesome what do you guys think Lane I guess you can give us your thoughts on that